skytap/well-architected-framework/security/edgenetworking.md

 connectivity between devices based on source or destination information sent with the traffic.
 In contrast, an IDS/IPS attempts to understand the context of the traffic passing through and responds accordingly.
-The IDS/IPS is designed to detect unauthorised intrusions on your network by matching traffic flows to known signatures
+The IDS/IPS is designed to detect unauthorized intrusions on your network by matching traffic flows to known signatures.

 When providing Internet or VPN access, this stack is typically implemented, as below.
 With the reverse being true for outbound traffic.